JonnyLewis/wso2-microservices-poc/README.md

 27. Copy the "Customer ID" from the above response, add it to the body of the "Create Loan Application" request and invoke.

-28. Now login to the OpenShift console and view the Loan Applications pod log.
+28. Now login to the OpenShift console and view the Loan Applications container log.

 ## Remove Deployment